LeoAlexandrov/Cms/README.md

 ```
 </details>

-#### External authorization
+#### Authorization

-Presently, CMS uses only external authorization.
-Google, Microsoft, Github, and StackOverflow are currently supported.
+Presently, CMS uses only external authorization (Google, Microsoft, Github, StackOverflow) and LDAP.
 It is easier to create a Github OAuth app for the first time.
 Click your Github profile icon at the top-right, select `Settings`, select `Developer settings` (at the very bottom), then `OAuth App`, and finally click `New OAuth App`.

 In the form that appears, set the following fields: